-A GLC is an alphanumeric code that federal agencies use to identify geographic location.
-Use of these codes facilitates the interchange of data between federal agencies, state and local groups.
+A geographic location code (GLC) is an alphanumeric code that Federal agencies use to identify geographic locations.
+Use of these codes facilitates the interchange of data between Federal agencies, state, and local groups.

-For the convenience of other federal agencies, GSA maintains downloadable spreadsheets of U.S., U.S. territories, and foreign country geolocation codes which can be found at the links on the left of this page.
+For the convenience of other Federal agencies, GSA maintains downloadable spreadsheets of GLCs for U.S., U.S territory, and foreign country locations that can be found at the links on the left of this page.

 GNIS and GNS Databases

-The list below contains links for city, state, county, and country geolocation codes in the databases maintained by GNIS and GNS.
+Use the links below to access city, state, county, and country GLCs in the databases maintained by USGS and NGA.

-The city, state, and county link will take users to the GNIS database that contains information about geographic features in the U.S. and U.S. territories, including names, historic and descriptive information, locations, topographic map, and geographic coordinates.
+The city, state, and county link will take users to the GNIS database that contains information about geographic features in the United States and its Territories, including names, historic and descriptive information, locations, topographic map, and geographic coordinates.
 Users can access the information through search queries or file downloads.

 The country link will take users to the GNS database that contains information about geographic features in foreign countries, including the official spellings of foreign place names, cartography, and geospatial intelligence.
 Users can access the information through search queries and web map services with graphical search capability.